Learnable Mixed Nash Equilibria are Collectively Rational: Beyond interior Nash equilibria

 \textbf{Open Question 1.} {\itshape Are there uncoupled learning dynamics that not only do not stabilize to mixed equilibria that are not uniformly stable, but moreover locally escape them in collectively-rational ways.
 That is, whenever $\|\strats(t) - \NE\| < \epsilon$ is sufficiently close, there exists some $\delta > 0$ such that for some time, all players improve:

 }

-\paragraph{Non-asymptotic analyses beyond smoothed best-response} While incremental, smoothed best-response dynamics is a natural family of learning dynamics.
+\paragraph{Non-asymptotic analyses beyond smoothed best-response dynamics} Smoothed best-response dynamics is a natural family of learning dynamics.
 It would be of interest to consider other classes of updates that can lead to mixed Nash equilibria.

-\paragraph{Relaxation of bi-directionality assumption} It would be interesting to generalize beyond the assumption of bi-directional interactions.
-In particular, the bi-directional interactions are represented by undirected graphs.
-One can also consider interaction structures that are represented by directed graphs, which may lead to longer-range interactions (e.g., players form a directed cycle as in the Cyclic Matching Pennies game of \cite{kleinberg2011beyond}).